MaheshJV9130/movies4hub4u/README.md

   Instantly search for movies and TV shows using the free IMDB API.

 - 🎲 **Random Movies on Home:**
-  On page load, the site displays a random selection of movies using the FrankeyJSON API.
+  On page load, the site displays a random selection of movies using the JSONFakery API.

 - 📥 **Download Button (Demo):**
   Each movie card includes a download button (for demo purposes, links to a sample file).